PHYS 1401 - College Physics I

 Hours: 4

-An introduction to operation and use of the basic elements of modem analog and digital electronics.
-The course covers principles of analog circuit analysis, filters, diodes, transistors, operational amplifiers, oscillators, power supplies, Boolean logic, and digital circuits.
-The course focuses on a hands-on experience for those using electronic equipment in research, testing, and analysis.
-Recommended for students in all pure and applied sciences, and also non-electrical engineering majors.
+An introduction to the operation and use of fundamental components in modern analog and digital electronics.
+This course covers the principles of analog circuit analysis, filters, diodes, transistors, operational amplifiers, and oscillators.
+Additionally, it explores power supplies, Boolean logic, digital circuits, and the electrical responses of biological systems.
+Emphasizing hands-on experience, the course is designed for individuals utilizing electronic equipment in research and practical applications.
+It is recommended for students across pure and applied sciences, as well as for those not majoring in electrical engineering.
 Prerequisites: PHYS 1402 or PHYS 2426 or consent of instructor.

 PHYS 333 - Wave Motion, Acoustics, and Optics